PerlDancer/Dancer2/GitGuide.md

 We prefer to have all our bug reports on GitHub, in the [issues section](http://github.com/PerlDancer/Dancer2/issues).

 Please make sure the bug you're reporting does not yet exist.
-In doubt please ask on IRC.
+If in doubt please ask on IRC.

 ## Environment and Patch Submission